 Dr. Ofer Miller

-Enthusiastic scientist with over 15 years of experience in research development and implementing cutting-edge technologies such as signal processing, computer vision and AI (machine learning)
+Enthusiastic scientist with over 15 years of experience in research development and implementing cutting-edge technologies such as signal processing, and AI oriented for Computer Vision

 Ph.D.
 Computer Science, Tel-Aviv University, Israel .